 Windows cannot find wt.exe; Windows Terminal not opening

-If you see the error popup Windows cannot find wt.exe; here are some suggestions to fix this Windows Terminal issue:
+If you see the error popup Windows cannot find wt.exe, and as a result of this, Windows Terminal will not start or open, here are some suggestions to fix this Windows Terminal issue:

 - Perform an SFC scan